vikingdata/articles/linux/vm/DOING/Linux_dev_under_VirtualBox_part1.md

 	* name it : A custom ssh port 1999 outside block
 	* Click on finish

-* Setup port forwarding in Virtual Box to Linux installation.
+* Setup port forwarding in Virtual Box Manager to the Linux installation.
     * In the main VirtualBox Manager
     * File -> Tools - Network Manager
     * Select Nat Networks
-        * You might have to on Properties
+        * You might have to click on Properties
     * Click on Port Forwarding below
     * CLick the Plus sign to add a new entry on the right